clemblanco/resume/README.md

 - Help on technical recruitment with improved technical tests and processes while growing into three squads
 - Leading and mentoring the B2B squad, setting high standards in an open and effective environment
 - Facilitate the production of technical specifications and prototypes in a collaborative manner whilst remaining an individual contributor to the squad
-- Help on various DevOps tasks as an interim when trying to build a dedicated DevOps team
+- Help on various DevOps tasks during an interim when trying to build a dedicated DevOps team
 - Contributing to organise R&D as well as maintaining various private and open source packages
 - Upgrade and modernise Laravel applications using Inertia and React within GitHub Actions pipelines